Krystyna Nadachowska-Brzyska (PI)

 Anastasiia Mykhailenko (PhD student)

 I am a Master of Biology and aspire to become a full-grown evolutionary biologist.
 My first steps as a scientist were made in studying the fauna of Antarctica and emergent infections.
 I have studied histology of Antarctic sponges and enteric bacteria of penguins.
 I also have experience in studying the phylogeny of sponges, small vipers and highly contagious zoonotic agents.
 In this project, I will use genome-wide data to obtain insights on the neutral evolution of an outbreaking species.
-I will study genetic variation within and between outbreaking and non-outbreaking populations and infer the demographic history of a spruce bark beetle within the inspected territory.
-I will also provide potential targets of selection in the spruce bark beetle genome.
+I will study genetic variation within and between outbreaking and non-outbreaking populations and look at the genetic structure and genome wide variation across species range.
+I will also reconstruct genetic map and estimate recombination and mutation rate of the species.

 Julia Morales (PhD student)